Physics Department (PHY)

 Physics and Astronomy Internship

 Full- or part-time work experience in a physics or astronomy related position with a public or private agency.
 Not more than five credits are applicable to a major or three credits to a minor in physics.
 A written application, departmental acceptance, and appointment of adviser must be completed before registration.
 Repeatable for credit - maximum 15.
-Prerequisite: minimum cum GPA of 2.25 (2.50 in physics); PHY 104 or PHY 204, plus six credits in physics or astronomy courses above the 204 level; junior standing.
-(Cross-listed with AST/PHY; may only earn credit in one department.)
+Prerequisite: minimum cum GPA of 2.25 (2.50 in physics); PHY 104 or PHY 204, plus six credits in physics courses above the 204 level; junior standing.
 Consent of department.
 Offered Occasionally.

 Topics in Physics and Astronomy

-Various subjects of interest to specific groups will be on occasion.
+Various subjects of interest to specific groups will be offered on occasion.
 Specific subtopics will be assigned each time the course is offered.
 Such titles might include nuclear physics, low temperature physics and the interstellar medium.
 Repeatable for credit under different subtitles - maximum 12 credits.
 Prerequisite: PHY 104 or PHY 204; junior standing.
-(Cross-listed with AST/PHY; may only earn credit in one department.)
 Offered Fall, Spring, Summer.

 PHY 460 Cr.3